 Ques.
 What is blockchain technology?

 Ques.
-What’s the transaction fees of bitcoin?
+What are the transaction fees of bitcoin?

 Ans.
-All the bitcoin transaction must be added to the blockchain, which is the official public ledger of all the transactions of bitcoin.
+All the bitcoin transactions must be added to the blockchain, which is the official public ledger of all the transactions of bitcoin.
 It will be considered as successfully completed or valid once added.